Dog rescue: Reggie saved after falling down 10ft crevice

 In a desperate plea for help, Leah took to social media which resulted in "the whole Rhondda community" bringing food and supplies to keep Reggie going.

-Local business Drainforce brought camera equipment, which meant they were able to see Reggie and with the help of "a rescue dog expert and four other boys", were able to save him.
+Local business Drainforce brought camera equipment, which meant they were able to see Reggie for the first time since his fall.

+With extra help from other volunteers, including one who brought ropes, they were able to reach Reggie and lift him to safety.

 "Everyone was shouting 'he's out, he's out!'"
 Leah said.